 - Applications shall be submitted to the Coordinator who will confirm that the application is complete.

-- The application will then be passed on to the Jury Committee for review at a quarterly meeting (February, May, August, November).
+- The application will then be passed on to the Jury Committee for review.

 - The Jury Committee will pass their recommendations on to the Board, and the Board shall make the final decision.

 - The applicants shall be notified in writing of the Board’s decision in a timely fashion.